CARTAvis/carta-backend/README.md

 # Installation

+If you are looking for releases of the CARTA application for desktop users, please refer to the [main website](https://cartavis.org/#download).

+If you would like to set up CARTA in a multi-user environment, we recommend installing the [CARTA controller](https://carta-controller.readthedocs.io).
+We provide detailed instructions for a complete deployment of all components on supported platforms.

+The rest of this document describes installation of **the backend component only** (for use with a separately installed frontend, or with the controller).

 ## Linux packages

 We provide packages of the backend and all required dependencies for recent Ubuntu LTS releases and recent AlmaLinux releases.
 They should also work on equivalent distributions closely based on Ubuntu and on RHEL.

-If you would like to set up CARTA in a multi-user environment, we recommend installing the [CARTA controller](https://carta-controller.readthedocs.io).
+The packages install a launcher which allows CARTA to be started from the desktop environment's menu.

+The beta package saves user configuration to `.carta-beta` rather than `.carta`.

 ### Ubuntu